nnellans/terraform-guide/README.md

   ```
 - So, if your var.Set or var.Map has 5 entries, then you'll get 5 different copies of that Resource
 - List variables are NOT supported in Resource Block `for_each`.
 But, you can convert a List variable to a Set variable:  `for_each = toset(var.List)`
-- `for_each` must reference hardcoded values, variables, data sources, and lists.
+- `for_each` must reference hardcoded values, variables, data sources, or lists.
 It can NOT reference a value that needs to be computed
-- When you specify the `for_each` meta-argument on a resource, then you can use new variables inside that resource:  `each.key` and `each.value`
+- When you specify the `for_each` meta-argument on a resource, you can use new variables inside that resource:  `each.key` and `each.value`
   - For a Set variable:
     - `each.key` and `each.value` are both set to the current item in the Set
     - Typically, you would just use `each.value`
   - For a Map variable:
     - `each.key` = the key of the current item in the Map
     - `each.value` = the value of the current item in the Map
-- When you use `for_each` on a resource, the resource now becomes a Map
+- Important: When you use `for_each` on a resource, the resource now becomes a Map
   - To reference a single instance of the resource created by for_each:  `azurerm_storage.someName[key]`

 ### Benefit 1:  Deleting from the middle is no problem